 Here’s the Interactive login workflow:

 The user arrives at your site and clicks the “Log in with CNHi” button.
 Clicking this button navigates the user’s browser to the CNHi login page.
 Leaf can help you construct the authorization URL.
-Just send a POST request to:
+Send a POST request to:

 with the following JSON body: